JHU Benefits Site - Cost of Coverage

 Medical Waiver Credit

-You will receive a medical waiver credit if you decline coverage through the university and submit a Medical Waiver Form showing you have coverage from another source.
+You will receive a medical waiver credit if you decline coverage through the university.
 You may not opt out of university medical coverage unless you have other medical coverage.
 The amount of the waiver credit will be $800 ($33.33 per pay) if you earn $40,000 or less in annual salary or $500 ($20.83 per pay) if you earn more.